agemeda/pagila-hw3/README.md

     $ docker-compose exec pg psql
     ```

-1. We will now observe some problems with the pagila dataset,
+1. We will now observe some problems with the pagila dataset,:
     and upgrade the dataset to fix these problems.

     Count the number of staff members and stores in this dataset.